edgedb/edgedb/docs/reference/protocol/dataformats.rst

 Ranges
 ====================================

-The ranges are represented as the following structure:
+Ranges are represented as the following structure:

 .. code-block:: c